upf-gti/SignON-realizer/docs/InstructionsBML.md

 ---
 ## Directed Motion
 Moves the arm (wrist) in a linear direction.

-Not suited for large displacements.
+``distance`` and ``curveSteepness`` attributes are concurrent and not exclusive.
+Meaning one attribute can be 0 while the other different from 0.

 The motion is stopped if an arm location is executed afterwards.
 ``` javascript